fandreuz/BisPy/joss-paper/paper.md

   computation _from scratch_ in some cases (the computational complexity depends on how much the maximum bisimulation changes due to the modification).

-Other algorithms to compute the maximum bisimulation are available, but for what we could see they are slight variations of one of those mentioned above, or tailored on particular cases.

 Our implementations have been tested and documented deeply; moreover we splitted the algorithms in smaller functions, which we preferred over having a